 We produce natural astaxanthin from Haematococcus pluvialis microalgae grown in fresh water supplemented with nutrients.
 As these algae are extremely susceptible to contamination by unwanted algae, protozoa and amoebae, we developed a proprietary system known as the PhytoDome Closed Culture System or PhytoDome CCS to overcome this problem.
-Using these large-scale photobioreactors, we have generally been able to grow consistently large volumes of contaminant-free Haematococcus culture, although quarterly production levels are subject to seasonality.
-Fresh water is critical to the production of our natural astaxanthin and while we have not experienced any constraint on fresh water availability to date, availability could be impacted by a significant population growth in the region as well as throughput constraints on the water delivery infrastructure.
-We have met with officials of the County of Hawaii to assess the fresh water situation and evaluate the probability of future risks.
-We recycle fresh water in our production process where possible and continue to explore further recycling opportunities.
+Using these large-scale photobioreactors, we have generally been able to grow consistently large volumes of contaminant-free Haematococcus culture, subject to quarterly seasonality.

 For the final stage of cultivation, the Haematococcus algae is transferred to open ponds where an environmental stress is applied causing the algae to form spores which accumulate high levels of astaxanthin.
+The astaxanthin crop in each pond is circulated by paddlewheels to keep an even blend of nutrients in suspension and a uniform exposure of the algae to sunlight, which is a major component of cultivation.
 Once ready for harvest, the media containing these spores is transported through underground pipes to our astaxanthin processing building where the culture media and algal spores are separated.
-Fresh water recovered from this stage of processing is recycled for further use in cultivation.
 Unlike spirulina, astaxanthin is produced in a batch-mode and each cultivation pond must be completely drained and thoroughly cleaned between cycles.
-As sunlight is a major component of cultivation, production can be impacted by inclement weather and seasonal changes during the winter months, with shorter daylight hours and increased cloud cover.

 The harvested algal spores are dried to flakes or a fine powder.
-During processing, the spores are cracked in a proprietary system to assure high bioavailability of astaxanthin.
-Each production lot of astaxanthin is sampled and tested for astaxanthin concentration.
-Finally, the bulk powder is vacuum-packed.
-Natural astaxanthin for human consumption is processed further utilizing a high-pressure supercritical carbon dioxide extraction process at our facility in Kona.
-The resulting product is a lipid extract insoluble in water used in the production of gelcaps.
+During processing, the spores are cracked in a proprietary system to assure efficient extraction of astaxanthin.
+Natural astaxanthin is processed further utilizing a high-pressure supercritical carbon dioxide extraction process at our facility in Kona.
+The resulting product is a water insoluble lipid extract used in the production of gelcaps.